THE KILLER

 Lo and behold, McClury the sniper traverses the terrain for the foreboding lodge.
 Picture Karl Urban from the second Bourne movie but chillier.
 McClury tricks Victor into using up all his ammo, but not before one last shot gets him in the collar.

-Some guy named Borland (Reed aka Woody Harrelson) arrives in Paris and we get a POV chapter from the customs agent that wanted to bang him.
+Some guy named Borland (Reed aka Woody Harrelson from No Country For Old Men) arrives in Paris and we get a POV chapter from the customs agent that wanted to bang him.
 But because he didn’t hit on the customs agent, this is supposed to convince the reader that he’s an all business killer?
 I’m all for the POV mechanism, but a customs agent?
 We could find a better person to use to demonstrate this guy’s rigid discipline – taxi driver, a passenger at the airport who accidently grabbed his luggage by accident, etc. But regardless, because Reed didn’t flirt back with the customs agent that he was trying to deceive into allowing him in to the country with false paperwork, we the reader are apparently left with no choice but to game recognize game.

 Kennard, the yang to Alvarez’s moral ying, is meeting with his ‘asset’ in Paris.
 A British guy shows up for the meet - Reed.
 He stabs Kennard to death in a double cross.
 And this is pretty much when the actual real story begins.
 You look at something like Tinker, Tailor, Soldier, Spy.
 You had your opening scene that matriculates throughout the rest of the book.
 But LeCarre moved on from it while still respecting its foundation.
 This book on the other hand is a bit more cobbled together.
 The opening scene happens, and the fallout from it gives us insight into the roster of characters as well as the plot’s likely trajectory.
 But this book has more or less ended the first story and begun this second story.
 Don’t care for BOGO stories…

 Rebecca summer is introduced.
 Marseilles France.
 She was the Chloe to Kennard’s Jack Bauer.
 She’s panicking because the op went south and now her handler – Kennard – has been mia since she got the alert that Kennard is dead, making her think her unanimous handler was indeed Kennard.
 She convinces herself that loose strings are being cut and that she’s next.
-She burns intel in her house and flees to the airport
+She burns intel in her house and flees to the airport.

 Another quick pit stop regarding craft.